The Creeping Terror: Production

-Reception
+Release/Reception

-With Savage having disappeared, the main financier, William Thourlby (who appeared in the film as Dr. Bradford), acquired the remaining film stock and had an edited version created in an attempt to recoup some of his investment.
-Sound reels for a later portion of the film had gone missing, so Thourlby added constant and occasionally intrusive narration.
-Some parts of the film he could not explain because of their lack of apparent narrative purpose, and the plot gets hazy.
+The Creeping Terror was completed in 1964 and nominally distributed by Crown International Pictures.
+With Savage having disappeared, the main financier William Thourlby (who appears in the film as Dr. Bradford) acquired the remaining film stock and commissioned the creation of an edited version in an attempt to recoup some of his investment.
+As sound reels for a later portion of the film were missing, Thourlby added constant and occasionally intrusive narration.

-Because The Creeping Terror would not be suitable for wide release and would, at best, have been relegated to drive-in theaters and second run showings, it was sold in 1976 as part of a syndication package of films for local television stations.
-In 1994, The Creeping Terror was featured in episode #606 of Mystery Science Theater 3000; the cast, crew and viewers of the program became noted critics of the film.
-TV Guide described The Creeping Terror as "pure camp," and claimed it might be the second-worst horror film ever made, behind only Plan 9 from Outer Space.
+Because The Creeping Terror would not be suitable for wide release and would, at best, have been relegated to drive-in theaters and second-run showings, it was sold in 1976 as part of a syndication package of films for local television stations.
+In 1994, The Creeping Terror was featured in Episode #606 of Mystery Science Theater 3000; the cast, crew and viewers of the program became noted critics of the film.
+TV Guide described The Creeping Terror as "pure camp," and claimed that it might be the second-worst horror film ever made, behind only Plan 9 from Outer Space.
+One review noted the film’s technical incompetence (like the carpet-like monster) and bizarre production history as sources of its morbid charm.
+Such exposure cemented the movie’s reputation and ensured its legacy as a notorious cult oddity in the annals of film history.